JarekErvin/JarekErvin.github.io/_posts/2018-03-29-How-To-Build-A-Night-School.md

 layout: post
 ---

 In a <a href="http://jarekpaulervin.com/2018/03/22/Teaching-Update.html" target="_blank">previous post</a>, I discussed an education program I've been organizing here in Philly called the Philly DSA Night School.
 The project is a collaboration with Melissa Naschek, one of the Co-Chairs of Philly DSA.
-We have started developing a kit for our Night School, intended to help people interested in developing similar programs; check it out <a href="http://jarekpaulervin.com/nightschool.pdf" target="_blank">here</a>.
-I figured that I would post the most current version of the essay we wrote for the kit, explaining our educational philosophy and presenting some ideas about how to design similar programs.
+We have started developing a kit for our Night School, intended to help people interested in developing similar programs; check it out <a href="https://s3.amazonaws.com/actionkit-dsausa/images/Nightschool_Guide.pdf" target="_blank">here</a>.
+[Update: since writing this post, we've published a much nicer version of the guide, which I've linked to here.]

+I figured that I would post the essay we wrote for the kit, explaining our educational philosophy and presenting some ideas about how to design similar programs.
 <br>
 <br>